Alexmhack/scoring_webapp/README.md

 condition and set the score of value 1

 # Create modal
-Create a new modal named
+Create a new modal named Subscription modal and select checkbox of show only once and paste code for subscription form from subscripion_form.html